tvheadend/tvheadend/CONTRIBUTING.md

 ## Before you start

 * Make sure you have a [GitHub account](https://github.com/signup/free)
-* Make sure you have a [Redmine account](https://tvheadend.org)
-* Log on to the IRC channel (#hts on freenode), this is the best place to discussion development work.
+* Log on to the [Forum](https://tvheadend.org), this is the best place to discussion development work.
 * Fork the repository on Github

 ## Making Changes